 In January of 2013, GASB issued Statement 69, Government Combinations and Disposals of Government Operations.
 This statement improves financial reporting by addressing accounting and financial reporting for government combinations and disposals of government operations.
 The term "government combinations" is used to refer to a variety of arrangements including mergers and acquisitions.
 Mergers include combinations of legally separate entities without the exchange of significant consideration.
-Government acquires another entity, or its operations, in exchange for significant consideration.
+Government acquisitions are transactions in which a government acquires another entity, or its operations, in exchange for significant consideration.
 Government combinations also include transfers of operations that do not constitute entire legally separate entities in which no significant consideration is exchanged.
 Transfers of operations may be present in shared service arrangements, reorganizations, redistricting, annexations, and arrangements in which an operation is transferred to a new government created to provide those services.